-H/W INSTALLED: Up to three Delta cards may be installed in a PC system at one time (Note: On the Drivers CD, see the "Multi-card Installation" readme file).
+$\rm H/W$ INSTALLED: Up to four Delta cards may be installed in a system at one time.
 This section displays all installed Delta cards, and allows you to select which particular card is under the control of the control panel software.
-To select a card for configuration, click the radio button to the left of that particular card in the "H/W Installed" list.
+To select a card for configuration, click the radio button to the left of that particular card in the " $\rm H/W$ Installed" list.